Seppah97/dip/README.md

 # dip
 Includes the assignment from the course "Data intensive programming".
+The assignment was made with Scala.